bartczernicki/VectorMathAIOptimizations/README.md

 | CosineSimilarityVectors1536Dimensions | 100000                  | 21.8083 ms | 0.1558 ms | 0.1457 ms | baseline |         |
 ```
 ## 2) Benchmark - VectorCalculation
 Goal of this benchmark is to show that if vectors are normalized, CosineSimilarity and DotProduct calculations will return the same answer with DotProduct being faster to calculate.
-The DotProduct formula simply requires less math, hencse is faster.
+The DotProduct formula simply requires less math, hence is faster.
 OpenAI Documentation appears to barely highlight this significance: https://help.openai.com/en/articles/6824809-embeddings-frequently-asked-questions
-You can pre-caculate & cache the denominator of the vectors in the search index, basically the sum((vector^2)) can be cached for the entire vector set: https://image3.slideserve.com/6563482/cosine-similarity-l.jpg
+You can pre-calculate & cache the denominator of the vectors in the search index, basically the sum((vector^2)) can be cached for the entire vector set: https://image3.slideserve.com/6563482/cosine-similarity-l.jpg
 ```
 | Method                                | NumberOfVectorsToCreate | Mean      | Error     | StdDev    | Ratio    | RatioSD |
 |-------------------------------------- |------------------------ |----------:|----------:|----------:|---------:|--------:|-